tenfourty/pressos/php/redhatThinkGCloud2014.md

 ## Infrastructure as Code

-The implication of Continuous Deployment, DevOps and lean is that we need to start treating infrastructure as code
+The implication of Continuous Deployment, DevOps and Lean is that we need to start treating infrastructure as code

 * This will allow us to reduce cycle time
 * And version our infrastructure